21371 customer reviews

 Margaux red wine: a subtle and delicate wine with a unique blend

-The Grand Cru Classé, Château Margaux, covers 1,400 hectares in the southern Médoc.
-Annual production of Margaux red wine is approximately 63,000 hectoliters.
+Château Margaux, a Grand Cru Classé, covers 1,400 ha in the southern Médoc.
+Annual production of Margaux red wine is approximately 63,000 hl.
 Château Margaux red wine is produced on the finest soils and is considered one of the most prestigious appellations in the Médoc.
 This exceptional wine encompasses the following communes: Soussans, Labarde, Arsac, Cantenac, and Margaux.

-Margaux wine is often described as feminine because of its defining characteristic, which embodies delicacy, finesse, and complexity.
+Margaux wine is described as feminine because of its defining characteristic, which embodies delicacy, finesse, and complexity.
 Unlike most Bordeaux wines, which tend to be quite powerful, Margaux wine is a subtle blend of harmony and purity.

 The Margaux Wine Region

-The Margaux red wine refers to both the château and the commune.
-Located on exceptional land dedicated to viticulture, the Margaux appellation owes its origins to the nature of its soil.
-Its plateau, shaped by erosion and composed of pebbles, clay, and sand, provides well-drained soils that promote root growth and water retention, making it ideal for growing grapes and producing high-quality wines.
+The term “Margaux red wine” refers to both the château and the commune.
+Located on exceptional land dedicated to viticulture, the Margaux red wine appellation owes its origins to the nature of its soil.
+Its plateau, shaped by erosion and composed of pebbles, clay, and sand, provides well-drained soils that promote deep root growth and water retention—conditions ideal for growing grapes and producing high-quality wines.

 The blend of Margaux wine is a legacy of the region's typical grape varieties: Merlot, Cabernet, Petit Verdot, Cabernet Sauvignon, and Cabernet Franc.

-Buying Margaux wine: What should you pair with Château Margaux?
+Buying Margaux Wine: What Should You Pair with Château Margaux?

 For more information, visit the website at Margaux